NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Related Work

 \textbf{Neural Architecture Search.} Neural Architecture Search automates the design of Deep Neural Networks in various applications: the popularity of Neural Architecture Search is consistently growing in brewing Computer Vision~\cite{zoph2018learning,liu2018darts,wen2020neural,cai2019once}, Natural Language Processing~\cite{so2019evolved,wang2020hat}, and Recommendation Systems~\cite{song2020towards,gao2021progressive,krishna2021differentiable}.
-Recently, Weight-Sharing NAS (WS-NAS)~\cite{cai2019once,wang2020hat} attracts the attention of researchers: it trains a supernet that represents the whole search space directly on target tasks, and efficiently evaluate subnets (i.e., sub architectures of supernet) with shared supernet weights.
-Yet, carrying WS-NAS on recommender systems is challenging because recommender systems are brewed upon heterogeneous architectures that are dedicated for interacting multi-modality data, thus require more flexible search spaces and effective supernet training algorithms.
-Those challenges make WS-NAS provide a lower rank correlation to distinguish models.
+Recently, Weight-Sharing NAS (WS-NAS)~\cite{cai2019once,wang2020hat} attracts the attention of researchers: it trains a supernet that represents the whole search space directly on target tasks, and efficiently evaluate subnets (i.e., sub-architectures of supernet) with shared supernet weights.
+Yet, carrying WS-NAS on recommender systems is challenging because recommender systems are brewed upon heterogeneous architectures that are dedicated to interacting multi-modality data, thus require more flexible search spaces and effective supernet training algorithms.
+Those challenges induce the co-adaptation problem~\cite{bender2018understanding} and operator-imbalance problem~\cite{liang2019darts+} in WS-NAS, providing a lower rank correlation to distinguish models.
 NASRec addresses them by proposing single-operator any-connection sampling, operator-balancing interaction modules, and post-training fine-tuning.